zrneely/koakuma/README.md

 ## Features

+* Reads the MFT, so scans are very fast - comparable to WizTree and much faster than WinDirStat or SpaceSniffer.
 * Koakuma is aware of sparse files and OneDrive's Files on Demand, and will not count them towards disk usage (unlike WizTree).
 * No animated "donate" button (unlike WizTree).
 * Koakuma is aware of alternate data streams, and will count all data streams towards a file's total size.
 It can also count only non-default data streams to help you identify files with large ADSs.